grumpyf0x48/jbang-catalog/README.md

 N=12 T=11 B=9 H=8
 ```

-and winner is N with 12 points.
+So the winner is N with 12 points.

 ## StatusCode